RichardValerosoUniverse/World-at-35/README.md

 My Triumphs!!!
 My sacrifices have turned water into wine and my imaginations into Paradise.

-Bravissimus in Fide! 🌎💪💪💪💪💪
+"Bravissimus"
-Veritas in Caritate! 💪💪💪💪💪🌍
+"Veritas"

-Truth hurts but Myself of mine is the Greatest Alive! 💰🤑🤑💰
+Truth hurts but Myself of mine is the Greatest Killah! 💰🤑🤑💰

 Let us sing the "Run This Town, Cartoon Heroes, This Is The House and Tarzan Boy"! 😂